amandasaurus/osm-lump-ways/README.md

 #### Assigning to an end point

-With `--upstream-outpout-biggest-end`, each segment will be assigned to the end point that it flows into which has the largest total outflow value.
+With `--upstream-output-biggest-end`, each segment will be assigned to the end point that it flows into which has the largest total outflow value.

 With `--upstream-assign-end-by-tag TAG`, it will attempt to follow the same OSM